 One of the most common things pregnant women find they have to deal with is fluctuations in blood pressure.
 Chikoo is rich in magnesium and potassium, which are very important for the proper regulation of blood pressure.

 If you are suffering from a nasty case of morning sickness, eating sapota might prove to be the right fix.
 It gives you the energy you require to stave off nausea and dizziness.

 Even consuming sapota juice during pregnancy has great benefits for your body.
 It is full of energy-giving nutrients that will help you get over fatigue and general weakness.

 The thumb rule for all fruits when you want to extract the best from their nutrition is to eat them fresh.
 This means that you should store chikoos only for a maximum of three to four days.
 If this schedule is too taxing for you, you can buy slightly unripe sapota fruits, and eat them once they ripen.
 Check that the fruit has a smooth surface and is slightly soft when you press it gently.
 The softer the fruit, the more it is ready to eat.
 Do not pick fruits that have wrinkled or broken skin.

 You can store chikoo at room temperature for a few days, but you could also store it in the fridge for up to a week.
 Make sure that you store the fruit in a cool and dry place that is away from direct sunlight.

 Side Effects of Consuming Chikoo in Pregnancy

-- Chikoo is high in calories and can cause you to put on too much weight when consumed in excess.
+Sapota for pregnant ladies, when consumed in excess, can cause some side-effects.
+Chikoo is high in calories and can cause you to put on too much weight when consumed in excess.